guildai/guildai/guild/tests/uat/guild-example-flags.md

     config              Use config file to define globals config-legacy       Use config file to define globals (legacy method) disabled            Disable flag imports
-    global-dict         Use a global dict for flag values globals-2           Use some global variables and redefine defaults globals-default     Use all global variables
+    global              Use a global dict for flag values globals-2           Use some global variables and redefine defaults globals-default     Use all global variables
+    namespace           Use a SimpleNamespace for flag values
     <exit 0>

 ## Args